riverbed/steelscript/README.md

 SteelScript and modules are distributed via [Riverbed in GitHub](https://github.com/riverbed).
 The main repository is [SteelScript](https://github.com/riverbed/steelscript).

-The recommendation is to use SteelScript latest version  available in Github, wether building your own container or installing python modules in your own environment, directly from the source code.
-See the quickstarts above (the guide provides details about other installation methods but requires refresh).
+To use SteelScript, it is recommended whether to buid your own steelscript container or to install the steelscript python modules in your own environment, directly from the source code.
+See the quickstarts in the section above - *the guide provides details about other installation methods but requires refresh*.

 ##  Contribute

 Feel free to use, enhance and contribute by creating issues, sending pull requests (PR), extending with new modules ...

 > [!NOTE]
-> Contributions for alternative distribution methods and packaging (like pypi, rpm, .deb, rpm, tgz,...) can be organized inside /packaging and /test subfolders.
+> Contributions for alternative distribution methods and packaging (like pypi, rpm, .deb, rpm, tgz, ...) can be organized inside /packaging and /test subfolders.

 ## About SteelScript